 Q. Is the prefix “non” always used without the hyphen now?
 For example: nonresponse, as opposed to non-response.

 A. CMOS style is to close up prefixes unless there is a reason not to.
-(Some editors leave the hyphen in to avoid doubling a letter: non-native, pre-exist, co-owner—the first two of which Webster’s closes up.)
+Some editors leave the hyphen in to avoid doubling a letter: non-native, pre-exist, co-owner (the second of which is listed as one word in Merriam-Webster; “nonnative” is also listed, as an equal variant for the hyphenated form).
 We use an en dash when the prefix goes with an open compound noun: non–United States citizen.
 And we use a hyphen when the prefix goes with a hyphenated compound: non-English-speaking.